-- develop appropriate goals for flood risk management in the areas covered by the plan; objectives should focus on reducing the negative impacts of floods on human health, the environment, cultural heritage and economic activity; - include measures to achieve the identified objectives; the recommendation is to focus, where appropriate, on reducing flood probability and/or on using non-structural measures, including flood awareness and flood forecasting; - take into account all aspects of flood risk management, with a focus on prevention, protection and preparedness, taking account of the specific characteristics of the river or sub-basin; - be subject to public consultation and actively encourage the involvement of stakeholders; - be coordinated and synchronized with the River Basin Management Plans (RBMPs).
+- develop appropriate goals for flood risk management in the areas covered by the plan; objectives should focus on reducing the negative impacts of floods on human health, the environment, cultural heritage and economic activity: - include measures to achieve the identified objectives; the recommendation is to focus, where appropriate, on reducing flood probability and/or on using non-structural measures, including flood awareness and flood forecasting;

+- take into account all aspects of flood risk management, with a focus on prevention, protection and preparedness, taking account of the specific characteristics of the river or sub-basin; - be subject to public consultation and actively encourage the involvement of stakeholders: - be coordinated and synchronized with the River Basin Management Plans (RBMPs). - organize and apply the flood protection strategy in particular, by preparing actions in inhabited zones at risk.